Improving Model Fusion by Training-time Neuron Alignment with Fixed Neuron Anchors: Hypothesis, Theory, and Empirical Finding of Training-time Neuron Alignment: a Preliminary Study in Linear Mode Connectivity

 \subsubsection{Method Formulation}

+Pruning sets the fixed weights as zeros, and multiplying these zero weights will let intermediate features be zeros as $\mathbf{h}_{l} = \mathbf{W}_{l-1}\mathbf{h}_{l-1}$, missing important data features and losing expressiveness of DNNs if pruning is severe.
 Instead of setting the weights as zeros like pruning, we propose to fix some neurons' weights, which will also break the network symmetry to reduce the permutations while preserving the expressiveness power of networks.
 An intuitive demonstration is in \autoref{fig:PFN_demo}, by fixing some weights of neurons, the number of potential permutations decreases.
+The fixed neuron weights can serve as anchors for reducing the potential number of network permutations.
+The proposed method is called \textbf{T}raining-time \textbf{N}euron \textbf{A}lignment with \textbf{P}artially \textbf{F}ixed \textbf{N}eurons as Anchors, dubbed as TNA-PFN.
+Due to the overparameterization and redundancy properties of DNNs, partially fixing some weights as TNA-PFN will not impede the optimization, instead, serving as regularization for better generalization.